MathewIsherwood/PizzaVan/README.md

 ## Future Features
 I plan to implement the following in future iterations:
 - Push notifications for upcoming site visits near my location.
-- Integrate a payment system for the Pizza's
+- Integrate a payment system for the Pizza's.
-- Give the admin and customer more functionality such as being able to review a Pizza
+- Give the admin and customer more functionality such as being able to review a Pizza.
+- Add a review section for the pizzas.
+- Add a contact section for people to contact the owners.

 ## Technologies & Languages Used
 - HTML5 - Markup language for structuring the website